What does C2 Password Android (beta) offer? 📱

 The benefit of using a password manager is that you don't have to think about your next complex password.
 You can leave that task to the password generator and just forget about it.
 The best way to protect your accounts is to not type in the password at all.

 This feature is nothing special but I do have to note that you will have a maximum of 30 characters (at least at the moment).
 Now this will be enough with maximum complexity for most users, but limiting to 30 is kind of puzzling as the password field allow 64 characters.
-Not making sense to me why the limit of 30 is enforced here, but there you have it.
+Not make sense to me why the limit of 30 is enforced here, but there you have it.

 One problem that I do have a problem with is that you can't invoke the password generator when adding an item.
 Meaning you will have to generate the password, and then open the creation of a new item in order to paste it in.
 Again, only 30 chars long, so if you want a more complex password you will have to manually combine it.